-The MOTION (Safina Mide add-On To dopamine agonist for early Idiopathic Parkins ON's disease), another phase III trial for safinamide as add-on to dopamine agonist therapy, is currently ongoing.
+The MOTION study (Safina Mide add-On To dopamine agonist for early Idiopathic Parkins ON's disease), another randomized, double-blind, international phase III trial for safinamide as add-on to dopamine agonist therapy, is currently ongoing.
 It has an associated 18-month double-blind extension trial.